trueos/trueos-docs/trueos-handbook/preinstall.rst

 Virtualization
 ==============

 A virtualized environment allows a user to test drive an operating system without overwriting the current operating system.
 This is an excellent way to practice installation, determine whether the hardware is supported, or to try multiple versions of different operating systems.
 Virtualization software effectively creates windows (known as virtual machines) to install and use an operating system.
 The only limitation to virtualization is the hardware, as each virtual machine uses CPU and RAM.
 Depending upon the amount of CPU and RAM in the computer, the installed operating system using virtualization software may run slowly.
 If the computer slows down, try closing other applications running on the computer to free up some RAM.

-To run virtualization software on a |trueos| system, search for *virtualbox* within the |sysadm|
+To run virtualization software on |trueos|, search for *virtualbox* within the |sysadm|
 `AppCafe <https://sysadm.us/handbook/client/sysadmclient.html#appcafe>`_
 and install the
 `VirtualBox <https://www.virtualbox.org/>`_ open source virtualization